 Our recommended ways to do this are:

-Trailgator – a great value option is a metal bar which lifts up the front wheel of your child’s bike as you pull it along behind your bike.
-Ideal for the current time if you’re just riding to your local park or cycle path.
+Towbar – a great value option is a metal bar which lifts up the front wheel of your child’s bike as you pull it along behind your bike.
+Ideal if you’re just riding to your local park or cycle path but can be a bit unstable for longer or more off road type riding.
+Brands to look out for are Tow Buddy, Trailgator and Trail Angel.

 FollowMe Tandem – a more expensive but very robust option for on and off road use.
 Great if you want to do longer distance rides on varying terrain (or even a bike packing holiday) when all this is over.